jaystack/corp-check-cli/README.md

 ```
 # Usage
 ## Validate npm package
-You can identify risks in published npm packages with `corp-check npm <package>` CLI command.
-And you will know how good that package for you.
+You can identify risks in published npm packages with the `corp-check npm <package>` CLI command.
+It will let you know how risky the package it is for your project.
 ```sh
 corp-check npm express
 ```

 ## Validate project
-You can create a report about your product with `corp-check <path-to-local-source>`.
+You can create a report about your product (using your package.json) with `corp-check <path-to-local-source>`.
 Also you can use your `package-lock.json` with the `--package-lock` option.
-And with `--prod` argument you can skip the `devDependencies` from validation
+Using the `--prod` argument will exclude the `devDependencies` from the validation
 ```sh
 corp-check . --package-lock --prod
 ```

 ## Npm script
-Define script for corp-check project validation
+Define your script for corp-check project validation
 ```json
 {
     "scripts": {